convox/docs/docs/reference/rack-parameters/LogDriver.md

 ## Additional Information

-When set to `CloudWatch` (the default), logs from all Rack services and applications are sent to CloudWatch Logs.
+When set to `CloudWatch` (the default), logs from all Rack Services and applications are sent to CloudWatch Logs.
 This enables the `convox logs` and `convox rack logs` CLI commands.

 When set to `Syslog`, logs are forwarded to the destination specified by the [SyslogDestination](/reference/rack-parameters/SyslogDestination) parameter.
 You must set `SyslogDestination` before or at the same time as switching to `Syslog`.